Choose either the cheddar and bacon stuffing or the blue cheese and chives stuffing; quantities are for a full batch of baked potatoes.

 Cook for 1 hour and 15 minutes, or until the potatoes are cooked through.
 They should give a little when pressed.

 If short on time you can bake the potatoes in the microwave, 10 minutes on high heat for 2 potatoes, 15 minutes for 4 potatoes.
 The skins of microwave baked potatoes aren't nearly as crispy, so you may want to rub a little olive oil on them and finish them in a conventional oven at 400°F for 10 minutes.

-2 If you are including bacon as one of your mix-ins, while the potatoes are cooking, cook the bacon strips in a frying pan on medium low heat for 10 to 15 minutes, or until crisp.
+2 Cook the bacon if using: If you are including bacon as one of your mix-ins, while the potatoes are cooking, cook the bacon strips in a frying pan on medium low heat for 10 to 15 minutes, or until crisp.
 Drain on paper towels.
 Let cool.
 Crumble.

-5 Mix in the extras with the potatoes.
+5 Stuff potato shells with filling: Mix in the extras with the potato filling.
 Reserve some of the extras to sprinkle on the tops of the potatoes.
 Spoon fillings into the potato shells.
 Sprinkle with extra toppings.

 6 Bake: Heat oven to 350°F. Place potatoes on a roasting pan and bake 15 to 20 minutes until heated through.